 Weakened immune systemLaryngeal dysplasia—a precancerous condition

-Symptoms may include: Persistent cough, hoarseness, or sore throatAbnormal lump in the throat or neckDifficulty swallowingPain when swallowingFrequent choking on foodDifficulty breathingNoisy breathingPersistent ear pain or an unusual ear fullness or sensation in and around the skin of the earUnplanned, significant weight lossPersistent bad breathCoughing blood
+Laryngeal cancer may cause: Persistent cough, hoarseness, or sore throatAbnormal lump in the throat or neckDifficulty swallowingPain when swallowingFrequent choking on foodDifficulty breathingNoisy breathingPersistent ear pain or an unusual ear fullness or sensation in and around the skin of the earUnplanned, significant weight lossPersistent bad breathCoughing blood

 When laryngeal cancer is found, staging tests are performed to find out if the cancer has spread and, if so, to what extent.
 Treatment depends on the stage of the cancer.
-For early stage laryngeal cancer, either surgery or radiation alone are the most common and appropriate therapies offered.
-For more advanced disease, either radiation with chemotherapy or surgery followed by radiation is the most common treatment given.
+For early stage laryngeal cancer, either surgery or radiation therapy alone are the most common and appropriate therapies offered.
+For more advanced disease, either radiation therapy with chemotherapy, or surgery followed by radiation therapy are most the common.

 Surgery requires removal of a cancerous tumor and nearby tissue, and possibly nearby lymph nodes.
 Surgeries for laryngeal cancer include: Total laryngectomy—This involves the removal of the larynx, including the vocal cords.Partial laryngectomy—In this procedure, the surgeon removes the cancerous tissue while leaving as much of the vocal cords as possible.Tracheotomy—To help with breathing, a hole is made in the neck below the larynx.
 This may be temporarily necessary after surgery, or permanently placed in the case of laryngeal tumors that are too large to be removed.Neck dissection—This involves the removal of the lymph nodes and part of the neck muscles to determine the spread of cancer.